po-hsiang666/co110a/HW/HW6.md

 # RAM512
 ```
-// This file is part of the materials accompanying the book
-// "The Elements of Computing Systems" by Nisan and Schocken,
-// MIT Press.
-Book site: www.idc.ac.il/tecs
-// File name: projects/03/b/RAM512.hdl

 /**
 * Memory of 512 registers, each 16 bit-wide.
 Out holds the value
 * stored at the memory location specified by address.
 If load==1, then